christophmschaefer/miluphcuda/examples/impact/USAGE.md

         utils/postprocessing/create_xdmf.py

   which creates an xdmf file (*paraview.xdmf* by default).
 You can use the default cmd-line options, so no need to set anything explicitly.
+Note that the xdmf file contains only metadata, i.e., you still need the .h5 files it points to in the same directory.
   Then start Paraview and either

-    * directly open the created paraview.xdmf and choose settings yourself
+    * directly open the created xdmf file and choose settings yourself
-    * load the prepared Paraview state in `results/paraview.pvsm` (*File -> Load State*), and select the created `paraview.xdmf` file under *Choose File Names* (note that this shows you a slice of the target by default, for better visibility of the cratering process)
+    * load the prepared Paraview state in `results/paraview.pvsm` (*File -> Load State*), and select the created paraview.xdmf file under *Choose File Names* (note that this shows you a slice of the target by default, for better visibility of the cratering process)

 * Compare your results (e.g., visualized with Paraview) to the animations in `results/animations/`,